-national park means a national park under the Nature Conservation Act 1992.
+national park means a national park (scientific) or national park under the Nature Conservation Act 1992.

 native title see the Native Title Act 1993 (Cwlth), section 223.

 native title claim means a claim in an application for a determination of native title made to the Federal Court under the Native Title Act 1993 (Cwlth), section 13.